MBBS in New Zealand: Eligibility, Fees, & Jobs

 • Candidates must also clear personal interviews as part of the selection process.

-• Indian students can apply for a wide range of scholarships.
+• Indian students can apply for a wide range of fully funded scholarships in New Zealand.

 • The MBBS degree from New Zealand is globally recognised and facilitates an easy medical practice return to India.